2/12/2019

 Seth Caddo

-All right, thanks.
-And then just looking at the triple net senior housing portfolio, it does look like, you know, you have about 2% of your portfolio under one times coverage.
-Do we still think about any triple net to RIDEA conversions going forward?
+All right.
+Thanks.
+And then just looking at the triple net senior housing, portfolio, it does look like, you know, you have about 2% of your portfolio under one times coverage.
+Should we still think about any triple net to IDEA conversions going forward?

 speaker

-So, I think if you look at last quarter's earnings call, you'll see that I've gone through significant details about how to think about that segment.
-So I'm not going to repeat that.
-I mentioned, I think I answered that question before that you are not going to see something of material size.
-But we just have to say it is this we don't think about is a triple net better than RIDEA, RIDEA better than triple net.
+So, I think if you look at last quarter's earnings call, you'll see that I've gone through significant details about how to think about that segment, so I'm not going to repeat that.
+I think I answered that question before that you are not going to see something of material size.
+But we just have to say it is this we don't think about is a triple net better than RIDEA or RIDEA better than triple net.
 That's not how we do this business.
 We think about alignment of interest with our operators.
-If it is the right alignment, we will take RIDEA assets into triple net.
-If it is the right alignment to do the other way, we're going to do that.
+If it is the right alignment, we will take RIDEA assets into triple net. if it is the right alignment to do the other way, we're gonna do that.
 But just to answer your question very specifically, please go back and read the transcript from last call.
 You'll see there's a major discussion about that topic.
 I don't want to waste everybody's time to get into that.
-But we do not expect anything besides change from triple net to RIDEA as of today.
+But we do not expect anything besides change from triple net right here as of today.

 speaker